Karnataka crisis: SC agrees to hear plea of 5 more rebel MLAs along with main petition on July 16

 The plea filed by the 5 MLAs said, that despite submitting their resignations at different dates to the Karnataka Assembly speaker, he was not accepting the same.

-Last week, a group of 10 rebel Congress-Janata Dal Secular legislators who sent their resignation letters last week had approached the Supreme Court on Wednesday, complaining that Karnataka Speaker KR Ramesh Kumar was slipping up on his constitutional duty and delaying acceptance of their letters.
+Last week, a group of 10 rebel Congress-Janata Dal Secular legislators who sent their resignation letters last week had approached the Supreme Court on Wednesday, complaining that Karnataka Speaker K R Ramesh Kumar was slipping up on his constitutional duty and delaying acceptance of their letters.

 On Friday, while hearing a petition by 10 rebel MLAs, a bench led by Chief Justice Ranjan Gogoi ordered the Speaker to maintain status quo and said: "Neither the issue of resignation nor disqualification will be decided.
 This is being done to enable the court to decide on the larger issue."